 When you or one of your children are involved in an accident at a public park that was not your fault, first and foremost you should seek appropriate medical attention as soon as possible.
 This could involve a visit to the hospital and even an overnight or longer stay there.
 Next, you need to inform the particular council that has responsibility for the park where the accident occurred.

 You should make a note of the location, time and date of the accident.
 Any evidence that you can gather from the accident’s location, including contact details for eyewitnesses and photographs of injuries and the equipment or surface or conditions that caused the accident.
 If possible and available, footage recorded on CCTV may also be recalled if possible.
+We have a guide which goes into the frequently asked questions regarding public liability claims which you can check out here.

 After you have reported to the council about the accident, the council will normally investigate it and write up a report.
 This will be useful when it comes to making your compensation claim.
 Don’t worry though, if because of the stress and upheaval after the accident occurred, you didn’t contact the council regarding the accident.
 You will still be able to make a personal injury claim.